juji-io/docs/docs/api.md

 The Juji API is based on [GraphQL](https://graphql.org).
-We support cross-origin resource sharing (CORS) so you can interact with Juji from any client-side applications that support GraphQL.
+We support cross-origin resource sharing (CORS) so you can interact with Juji from any client-side application thats support GraphQL.
+The API endpoint is https://juji.io/api/graphql

 Like many GraphQL APIs, Juji API is explorable and executable through [GraphiQL](https://github.com/graphql/graphiql) in-browser IDE.
 Once you've